 Promptly contain chemical spills and alert people in all parts of the facility, including isolation areas such as stock rooms.
 Clean up small spills using appropriate protective apparel and equipment.
-Remember to dispose of contaminated articles as hazardous waste (contact the Environmental Safety Manager).
-For large spills clear the area, call campus security (which will notify the HazMat Response Team) and wait for the responders to arrive at the scene.
+Remember to dispose of contaminated articles as hazardous waste (contact Public Health & Environmental Safety).
+For large spills clear the area, call Public Safety & Emergency Management dispatch (240) 567-3333 (which will notify the HazMat Response Team) and wait for the responders to arrive at the scene.

 - Do not intentionally smell or taste chemicals.

 - Eating, drinking, smoking, gum chewing, or application of cosmetics is prohibited in areas where laboratory chemicals are present; wash hands before conducting these activities.